Dean's Community Advisory Council

 Richard Pelfrey holds his Chartered Retirement Planning Counselor designation from the College for Financial Planning.
 He began his career in financial services in 2003, when he became a licensed futures and commodities trader.
 Richard worked in the futures and commodity markets for over 9 years, developing hedging and speculative strategies for affluent clients.
-He recently moved to Wells Fargo Advisors after spending seven years with Merrill Lynch Wealth Management.
-During his time at Merrill Lynch Wealth Management, he provided comprehensive financial planning; including education savings, investment, retirement and succession planning.
+Richard earned the title of Financial Advisor with Merrill Lynch Wealth Management in 2012, joining Wells Fargo Advisors in 2020.
+Richard has been providing comprehensive financial planning for over 10 years; including education savings, investment, retirement and succession planning.

 A life-long resident of the inland region, Erin is hugely committed to the community and to maximizing impact for good.
 Erin works with organizations that do “real good” for others.
 Most recently, she served the Riverside University Health System Foundation as executive director, and worked with teams responsible for fundraising, marketing and communications, and governmental relations for Riverside County’s public safety net healthcare system.
 Erin is married to Mark and has two beautiful children, Jade and Isaac, who, together, are the light of her life.